testissimo/testissimo.github.io/documentation/writing-tests.md

   <li> <b>:url-hash-equals(text) </b>- exclude "#"  </li>
 </ul>
 <br>
-Variable based filtering - usefull if you have multiple comma separated options how to select element, and you have to switch between them, e.g.
+Variable based filtering - usefull if you have multiple comma separated options how to select an element, and you have to switch between them, e.g.
 ```javascript
 input:value({value}):if-var({value}),
 input:index({index}):if-not-var({value})